ScottWe/solidity-1/tutorials/5_client_data.md

      any other clients cannot break it.

 In other words, the compositional invariant holds initially, and is never violated by any clients.
+This ensures that the values written into data vertices are never "forgotten".
+Using this intuition, it is not hard to see why local reasoning with a compositional invariant is guaranteed to cover all paths of execution.

+While compositionality ensures that we are complete, it does not necessarily ensure soundness.
+If our summary is too weak, it might permit counterexamples which do not exist in the original bundle.
+We say that a compositional invariant is *adequate* if it additionally blocks all counterexamples.

-We can also use this insight to better justify our restricted address values in the [previous tutorial](4_arbitrary_clients.md).
+We can use the insight of compositional invariants to better justify our restricted address values in the [previous tutorial](4_arbitrary_clients.md).
 As each address is really a summary of one or more clients, the address values are no longer meaningful.
 Instead, what matters are the relationships satisfied by two or more addresses.
-We used the program syntax to identify that only equality mattered, and then we constructed a set of address values which could satisfy this relation (formally, we replaced the addresses with an *abstract domain*).
+We used the program syntax to identify that only equality mattered, and then we constructed a set of address values which could satisfy this relation (formally, we created an *abstract domain* of addresses).
+We then ensured adequacy by blocking trivial counterexamples (i.e., no two contracts have the same address).

 ### Local Reasoning in SmartACE